virgesmith/pico-crypto-key/README.md

 Pico, Pico W and Tiny2040 boards are known to work.
 Other RP2040 boards have not been tested but are likely to (mostly) work.
 E.g. the Pico W requires the wifi driver purely for the LED (which is connected to the wifi chip) to function (though neither wifi nor bluetooth are enabled.)

+## Update v1.4.0 (WIP)

+- [X] Updates pico SDK to v2.0
+- [X] Adds support for pico 2
+- [ ] Fix pin flash read/write on pico 2
+- [ ] Use hardware SHA256 on pico 2
+- [ ] Get RISC-V build to work

+Notes:
+- build and install picotool separately against head of sdk (which still uses mbedtls 2), otherwise the build will try building picotool against mbedtls 3, which won't work
+- USB on pico 2 doesn't work with latest TinyUSB release (0.16).
+Workaround using latest Pico SDK + submodules
+- Pin authentication is not working.
+Probably to do with new secure stuff
+- RISC-V build doesn't install or resets board back into boolsel mode.

 ## Update v1.3.1